railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_manage.rst

 It shows you whether an employee has entered the time of entry or exit manually and the differences between the actual and expected sign out time and the sign in time.

-The second report shows the attendance data for the selected month.
+The first and second report shows the attendance data for the selected month and week respectively.

 ..
 Copyright © Open Object Press.
 All rights reserved.